-Raquel is the Politics & Culture Editor at Latina.com and Latina magazine, writing on all things policy, social justice, cultura and health.
+Raquel is the Politics & Culture Editor at Latina, writing on all things social justice, cultura and politics.
 Formerly at millennial news site Mic, Raquel's work can also be found at the New York Times, Cosmo for Latinas, the Washington Post, the Independent and more.
 A proud NuyoFloRican chonga, when Raquel's not talking Latina feminism, racial justice, the "x" in Latinx or the prison industrial complex, she's going on and on about the Puerto Rican diaspora in Orlando, Fla.
 Follow her on Twitter, Instagram and Snapchat at @RaquelReichard.

 Latest from this author

 A 16-year-old girl was shot and killed by police officers in Northern California last week.

 Elena Mondragon was in a car in Hayward, Calif. on March 14 that had reportedly been stolen.
 According to Fremont Police Department detectives, the vehicle was also connected to several armed robberies in the area.